mateoconlechuga/cesium/readme.md

 ### Features
 * Running ASM, C, and Basic programs directly, and they can be archived or not
+* Editing Basic programs directly and an instant goto for errors
 * [Un]Archiving, deleting, hiding, and renaming programs
 * Catalog-like searching for programs for quick lookup
 * Ability to hide then run indicator when running Basic programs